Hit enter after type your search item

 Git remove untracked

-Out of these, the footer.php, haeder.php and README.md are added in the repository or being tracked.
+Out of these, the footer.php, haeder.php and README.md are added to the repository or being tracked.
 This can be confirmed by running the following command:

 $ git ls-files